Berlin-Charlottenburg station: History

 When nearby Wilmersdorfer Straße was converted into a pedestrian zone, a new railway underpass was built at the site of the old station hall, which was then completely demolished and rebuilt, with the replacement opening on 6 July 1971.
 After the East German Deutsche Reichsbahn state railway passed the West Berlin S-Bahn network to the Berliner Verkehrsbetriebe (BVG) public transport company, Charlottenburg Station in the early morning of 9 January 1984 was the starting point of the first BVG operated train.

 In 2003 the distance to the U-Bahn station Wilmersdorfer Straße was shortened by shifting the two S-Bahn platforms about 200 m further to the east and the opening of a new eastern entrance near the corner of the shopping street.
 In recent years the tracks have been equipped with noise barriers and the 1970s entrance building has been thermally refurbished.

 Train services

-The station is served by the following services: